Trees

 About the Arboricultural Service

 The Arboricultural Service consists of specialised officers known as Arboriculturists.
-They are responsible for the management of thousands of trees in our parks and open spaces.
+They are responsible for managing thousands of trees in our parks and open spaces.

-There are over 12,000 street trees across the city and they assist with the management of over 500 hectares of woodland in and around Brighton & Hove.
+The service assists with the management of over 12,000 street trees and over 500 hectares of woodland in and around Brighton & Hove.

 You can find out about: